 Third, inferences from sale prices (say, in calculating a district's average value per acre) could be indeterminate in that real estate was heterogeneous and the properties sold within a district were not a random or representative sample of that district's real estate.
-On the contrary, local studies suggest that properties sold were often unrepresentative, and in ways that vary with place and time.
-In one part of backcountry South Carolina, sellers of land in 1790 were about as likely to be slaveholders as the rest of their community, whereas in 1800 they were less likely.
-303 In Kinderhook, New York, those buying in 1800-1810 had wealth 70% below the average of the area's taxpayers, while "older, richer, and more influential families tended to stay."
-Given this, it would be a huge mistake to average the prices of properties sold and assume it to reflect the average value of all land in the area.
+In fact, local studies suggest that properties sold were often unrepresentative, and in ways that vary with place and time.
+In one part of backcountry South Carolina, sellers of land in 1790 were about as likely to be slaveholders as the rest of their community, whereas in 1800 they were less likely.362 In Kinderhook, New York, those buying between 1800 and 1810 had wealth 70% below the average of the area's taxpayers, while "older, richer, and more influential families tended to stay."363 Given this, it would be a huge mistake to average the prices of properties sold and assume it to reflect the average value of all land in the area.
 One needs to control for the various characteristics of the parcels that determine their value.
 But that is extremely complex.
-Economists attempt it today, using hedonic regression (invented in the 1930s), but of course people in 1798 had nothing like that.
-In their study of South Carolina, Ryden and Menard go so far as to say "it was impossible for eighteenth-century contemporaries to produce a meaningful average price per acre."305 When New York state in 1860 first vested administrators with the power to adjust taxable real estate values en masse across different counties of the state, those administrators gathered historical sale prices but reported that these prices "formed but a very slight data for fixing the par value of real estate, as the sales were not uniform[,] and but a small portion of the land was changing owners in any given year, and the parcels sold were by no means an average of the lands in the county."306
+Economists attempt it today using hedonic regression (invented in the 1930s), but of course people in 1798 had nothing like that.
+In their study of South Carolina, Ryden and Menard go so far as to say "it was impossible for eighteenth-century contemporaries to produce a meaningful average price per

-298 ALICE HANSON JONES, WEALTH OF A NATION TO BE: THE AMERICAN COLONIES ON THE EVE OF THE REVOLUTION 357 (1980).
+^{357.} ALICE HANSON JONES, WEALTH OF A NATION TO BE: THE AMERICAN COLONIES ON THE EVE OF THE REVOLUTION 357 tbl.A1 (1980).
 Technically the county-like locality of Charleston was called a "district," not a "county."
+Id.

-299 Peter A. Coclanis, Bitter Harvest: The South Carolina Low Country in Historical Perspective, 45 J. ECONOMIC HISTORY 251, 251 (1985).
+^{358.} Peter A. Coclanis, Bitter Harvest: The South Carolina Low Country in Historical Perspective, 45 J. ECON.
+HIST.
+251, 251 (1985).

-300 WRIGHT, supra note 289, at 27-28.
+^{359.} WRIGHT, supra note 347, at 27-28.